These Healthy Pumpkin Muffins are tender, moist, totally delicious and so easy to make. One bite and you’ll want to make them again and again.

 - Divide the pumpkin batter into the muffin liners.

-- For the topping: Combine the reserved 1 cup of oat flour with the pecans, brown sugar, sugar, pumpkin pie spice, pumpkin puree, salt and melted butter.
+- For the topping: Combine the reserved 1 cup of oat flour with the pecans, brown sugar, sugar, pumpkin pie spice, salt and melted butter.
 Stir until crumbly.

 - Bake 25-28 minutes until toothpick inserted comes out clean.